byn9826/Thousanday-React/README.md

     //update your db with variable changedInput
 	}
 ...
+<Inputbox content="" total="50" /> //must define the content like this
 <Inputbox ref="editInput" content={this.state.content} total="50" />
 ```
 ###<b>5.2 use inputarea character count</b><p>
 If you need textarea instead of input, it would be very similar